What drives me?

-Something that helps humanity as much as possible and that they remember even when I'm no longer there.
+Something that helps humanity as much as possible and that they will remember even when I'm no longer there.

-In Google's mission statement can be, for example, the sentence "The goal of Google is to organize the information of the world and make it accessible and usable for all at any time."
+In Google's mission statement, for example, you can find the sentence "Google's goal is to organize the world's information and make it accessible and usable for everyone at all times."

 Both companies have made it their mission to distribute knowledge.
 I think that's a good idea.